KarolMazan/KarolMazan.github.io/readme.md

 My simple portfolio website

-## How to use it?
+## What i use for it?

--WTF Webpack starterkit
+- WTF Webpack starterkit
--HTML + CSS + JS
+- HTML + CSS + JS
--GitHub API
+- GitHub API

 ## Available scripts